 Please follow the recommended steps below when ordering services under $10,000:

-- Once received by the TTS Micro-Purchase PM, the RFQ will be reviewed by the OA Director.
+- After you submit the form, the TTS Micro-Purchase Project Manger and the OA Director will review the RFQ.
 Please be ready to address any questions, comments, or feedback at your earliest convenience.

-- After the RFQ is approved by the OA Director, please send it to the appropriate vendor(s) and cc the TTS Micro-Purchase PM and OA Director.
+- After the RFQ is approved by the OA Director, you will send it to the appropriate vendor(s) and cc the TTS Micro-Purchase PM.
 When sending the RFQ to vendor(s), keep in mind:

 - If they’ve been government employees who worked in TTS within the past two years, we can’t hire them.